yiisoft/yii2/docs/guide/runtime-bootstrapping.md

 [bootstrap property](structure-applications.md#bootstrap) so that the new URL rules can take effect before they are used to resolve requests.

-In production mode, enable bytecode cache, such as [PHP OPcache] or [APC], to minimize the time needed for including and parsing PHP files.
+In production mode, enable a bytecode cache, such as [PHP OPcache] or [APC], to minimize the time needed for including and parsing PHP files.

 [PHP OPcache]: http://php.net/manual/en/intro.opcache.php